-“A republic worth living in is worth fighting for, and sacrificing for, and dying for.”
+“Treat your friend as if he will on day be your enemy, and your enemy as if he will one day be your friend.”
 He suffered a nervous breakdown at the age of 24 and spent several weeks in a sanitarium.
 His wife was the first woman to vote for her husband for the presidency.
 He was also the first sitting senator to be elected president.
 If it had been up to his mother, he would have been name Winfield, instead he is known as Warren Gamaliel Harding, the 29th President of the United States, serving from March 4, 1921, until August 2, 1923.
 Warren was born on November 2, 1865, in Marion (now Bloomington Grove), Ohio, one of seven presidents to come from Ohio.
 He entered Ohio Central College at the age of 14, paying his way by painting houses and barns.
 After graduating, he tried his hand at teaching before becoming a co-owner of the struggling Marion Star newspaper.

 In his newspaper, he frequently criticized Amos Kling, a local banker and developer.
 Warren, through his sister, eventually met Amos’s daughter, Florence, who had a strained relationship with her father.
 Although the instigator in the relationship varies depending on who was telling the story, Warren and Florence began courting and on July 8, 1891, they were married, over the protests of Florence’s father.
 The couple had no children together.
 Warren often referred to his wife as “the Duchess,” after a character in a serial who kept a close eye on her Duke and their money, efficiently running their home.
 Throughout their marriage, Florence was deeply involved in her husband’s various careers and had a head for business.